- We have switched to a new scheduler, WCONLINE!

-Our graduate writing consultants meet with Graduate Center students to review students’ written materials and to discuss writing-related issues.
+Our graduate writing consultants meet with current Graduate Center students to review students’ written materials and to discuss writing-related issues.
 Students can bring writing from a variety of genres, including course assignments, conference and dissertation materials, and more.
 Consultants address questions on both the micro (e.g., sentence structure, grammar, clarity) and macro (e.g., brainstorming, organization) levels.
 Consultants do not “correct” or copy-edit student writing; rather, they help students learn and implement writing strategies.
 Consultants do not read materials ahead of appointments.

 About Writing Consultations